 I then go into my computer and organize the files into folders for each project.
 I also create a quick Dragon Dictate transcript to go next to each file.

-I shared the dropbox link for my dictation folder with my transcriptionist.
-The files immediately enter the work flow.
+I share the dropbox link for my dictation folder with my transcriptionist.
+The files immediately enter the workflow.
 I get back edited Word documents within a few days.
 This flow allows me to generate one hundred thousand words per week without even sitting down at the computer.

 Working with a full-time transcriptionist is one of the best moves I’ve ever made.
 It is far easier than editing software transcription files myself.